ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The output shows that there are 3,008 rows containing duplicates.
-That is 20% of the data.
+The output shows that there are 3,008 duplicate rows, which makes up 20% of the dataset.
+This is a significant portion and can affect the quality of our analysis if not addressed.

 ```python